-Lots of researchers and engineers have made Caffe models for different tasks with all kinds of architectures and data.
+Lots of researchers and engineers have made Caffe models for different tasks with all kinds of architectures and data: check out the model zoo!
 These models are learned and applied for problems ranging from simple regression, to large-scale visual classification, to Siamese networks for image similarity, to speech and robotics applications.

 To help share these models, we introduce the model zoo framework:

-First of all, we bundle BVLC-trained models for unrestricted, out of the box use.
+First of all, we bundle BAIR-trained models for unrestricted, out of the box use.

-See the BVLC model license for details.
+See the BAIR model license for details.
 Each one of these can be downloaded by running

 scripts/download_model_binary.py <dirname> where